yschroe/chessalyzer.js/README.md

 # Features

--   Batch process PGN files
+-   Batch process PGN files and track statistics of your games
 -   Filter games (e.g. only analyze games where WhiteElo > 1800)
--   Track statistics
 -   Fully modular, track only the stats you need to preserve performance
 -   Generate heatmaps out of the generated data
 -   It's fast: >3.300.000 moves/s on a Apple M1, >2.900.000 moves/s on a Ryzen 5 2600X (PGN parsing only)